pkulchenko/ZeroBraneStudio/features.md

 Written in Lua.
 Extensible and open.

 **Cross-platform**
-Windows, MacOS, and Linux: your choice.
+Windows, macOS, and Linux: your choice.

 **Portable**
 Run it from any folder.
 No installation required.